commentChat

 Real-Time Updates (Platform Events)

-By default, the chat updates only when you post a message or refresh the page.
-To create a live, "Instant Messaging" experience where replies from others appear immediately, you can enable Platform Events.
+By default, the Chat component only refreshes when you post a message or manually reload the page.
+To create a true "instant messaging" experience—where replies from colleagues or customers appear the moment they are sent—you can enable Platform Events.

-2. Expand Advanced Options and locate Query Refresh EMP.
+2. Locate EMP Settings: Expand Advanced Options and find the Query Refresh EMP section.

 3. Channel Name: Enter the API name of your Platform Event (e.g., Chat_Notification__e).

-4. Key Field Name: Enter the API name of the field containing the Record ID (e.g., RecordId__c).
+4. Key Field Name: Enter the API name of the field within that event that stores the Record ID (e.g., RecordId__c).

 Interaction Configuration